John Bell Hood: Postbellum career

 After the war, Hood moved to Louisiana and became a cotton broker and worked as president of the Life Association of America, an insurance business.
-In 1868, he married New Orleans native Anna Marie Hennen, with whom he had 11 children over ten years, including three pairs of twins.
+In 1868, he married New Orleans native Anna Marie Hennen, with whom he had 11 children over 10 years, including three pairs of twins.

 During the postwar period, he began a memoir, Advance and Retreat: Personal Experiences in the United States and Confederate States Armies.
 Though rough, incomplete, and unpublished until after his death, this work served to justify his actions, particularly in response to what he considered misleading or false accusations made by Joseph E. Johnston and to negative portrayals in William Tecumseh Sherman's memoirs.

 His insurance business collapsed during the Lower Mississippi Valley yellow fever epidemic of 1878.
-Soon after, in a single week, the epidemic killed Hood himself (he died on August 30), Hood's wife, and his eldest daughter Lydia.
-His other ten children were left orphaned and destitute.
+Soon after, in a single week, the epidemic killed Hood himself (he died on August 30), Hood's wife, and his eldest daughter, Lydia.
+His other 10 children were left orphaned and destitute.
 The Texas Brigade Association supported the children for more than 20 years.
-Seven families in Louisiana, Mississippi, Georgia, Kentucky, and New York eventually adopted all ten.
+Seven families in Louisiana, Mississippi, Georgia, Kentucky, and New York eventually adopted all 10.

 Legacy

+The removal of General Joseph "Joe" Johnston from command by Jefferson Davis in 1864 is often viewed as a significant mistake.
+Critics argue that Johnston was not suited for the strategic challenges of the time, and his replacement by General Hood led to significant military setbacks, including the loss of Atlanta-Nashville campaign and the reelection of Abraham Lincoln.
+Many believe that Johnston's defense strategies were effective, and his removal was politically motivated rather than based on military necessity.

 John Bell Hood is interred in the Hennen family tomb at Metairie Cemetery in New Orleans.
 He is memorialized by Hood County in Texas, and by the U.S. Army installation Fort Hood which was named in his honor until May 9, 2023.

 The National Defense Authorization Act for Fiscal Year 2021, passed by Congress overriding a previous veto by President Trump, includes a provision that all 10 Army bases named after prominent Confederate military leaders, including Fort Hood, be renamed.

 There was a John B. Hood Junior High School at 7625 Hume Dr. in Dallas, Texas, but it was renamed in 2016.

 There was a John B. Hood Junior High School at 601 E. 38th St. in Odessa, Texas, but it was renamed in 2015.

 Hood Street in Hollywood, Florida, was renamed in 2018.

 Stephen Vincent Benét's poem "Army of Northern Virginia" included a passage about Hood: